JohanYe/VF-Net/README.md

 bash ./install.sh
 ```

-Code was tested on Ubuntu 22.04 using CUDA 11.8
+Code was tested on Ubuntu 22.04 using CUDA 11.8.
+If anything goes wrong during installation, it can be helpful to delete .cache/torch_extentions folder for a clean build

 ## Data